railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_accessRights.rst

 Save the user, then go into the menu  *Administration > Security > Define Access to Menu-Items*  to get a list of menus.
 Filter this list using the search field  *Menu*  to get the  *Inventory Control*  menu item.
 In the form describing the menu, add \ ``Stock1``\   into the  *Groups*  field.
 While you're at it, also add the \ ``admin``\   group there.
 From now on, only members of the \ ``Stock1``\   group and the \ ``admin``\   group will be able to see this menu item in their main menu list.

-.. tip::   **Info**  *Menu hierarchy*
+.. tip:: Menu hierarchy

-	Since menus are hierarchical there is no need to hide access to lower menus: once you've configured Inventory Control this way, all lower-level menus become inaccessible to members of other groups.
+	Since menus are hierarchical there is no need to hide access to lower menus: once you've configured Inventory Control this way, all lower-level menus become invisible to members of other groups.

-.. tip::   **Important**  *Security*
+.. tip:: Security

 	This method of managing access to menus doesn't guarantee that users are prevented from reaching hidden business objects in the system in other ways.
 	For example, hiding the Invoices menu won't prevent people reaching invoices through purchase and sales orders, or by guessing the URL.

-	For effective security management you must use the the methods for managing access rights to objects presented in the following section.
+	For effective security management you must use the methods for managing access rights to objects presented in the following section.

-.. tip::   **Further Information**  *Initial access configuration*
+.. note:: Initial access configuration

 	In the initial configuration, Open ERP's admin user, a member of the admin group, is given access to the Configuration menu in each section of the main menu.
+This is a general convention.
-For example, Partners > Configuration is visible in the administrator's menu amongst other Partner menu items, but only the other menu entries are visible to other users.
-Similarly, the main menu entry Administration is visible only to users who are members of the admin group.
+	For example, *Partners > Configuration* is visible in the administrator's menu amongst the other Partner menu items, but only those other menu entries are visible to other users.
+	Similarly, the main menu entry *Administration* is, by convention, visible only to users who are members of the admin group.

 .. index::
    single: Access rights; Objects